quolpr/harika/readme.md

 Right now the project development is paused, but Harika somehow is still ready to use product.
 This features are ready to use:

 1. Synchronization with server
-2. Offline mode, with sync when back only
+1. Offline mode, with sync when back only
-3. Attachment uploading (just paste file into block)
+1. Attachment uploading (just paste file into block)
-4. Referencing, back-referencing
+1. Referencing, back-referencing
-5. Full text search
+1. Full text search
-6. Mobile support
+1. Mobile support
-7. Markdown like styling
+1. Markdown like styling
-8. Daily notes
+1. Daily notes
-9. Notes tree and the left bar
+1. Notes tree and the left bar

 It's a good project to discover how to make offline-first synchronization mechanism.
-You can run Harika locally, and discover in DevTools logs what SQL queries it makes to store data and changes to send to the server.
+You can run Harika locally(just run `docker-compose -f docker-compose.local.yml up --build`), and discover in DevTools logs what SQL queries it makes to store data and changes to send to the server.

 ## Status of the project